sethc23/py_classes/README.md

 - files/directories become libraries,
 - etc \.\.\.

-(hereinafter "*Project Maturation*")
+(hereinafter "*Project Maturation*").

-In addition to the substantive challenges raised by the particularities of a project, *Project Maturation* begets it's own type of complexity in a number of ways, some of which currently include:
+In addition to the substantive challenges raised by the particularities of a project, *Project Maturation* begets its own type of complexity in a number of ways, some of which currently include:

 - interoperability;
-- function/class/module inter-dependencies, developments and unit-testing;
+- function/class/module inter-dependencies, developments and unit-testing; and
 - code clarity, re-usability and community utility.

 ### SOLUTION PROPOSED: